1. Prologue: A New Vision of Nature

 2.1 Geddes’ Early Years and Education

 Geddes was born in the village of Ballater, West of Aberdeen, Scotland, in 1854, the fourth son of Captain Alexander Geddes and Janet Stivenson, a teacher.
 Soon after Patrick’s birth, they moved to Perth, North of Edinburgh, where Patrick was raised.
 During his infancy illness threatened his life and this fact delayed his entry into school.
-Despite that, in those early years, his father was his best teacher and encouraged Patrick to be curious and have first-hand experiences with nature.
-Years later, Geddes reminded his family’s rite of weekly walks in the garden, as ‘his own earliest surveys’.[18]
-Those natural lessons outside the classroom fired Patrick’s curiosity: when he entered school, every week he read as many books as possible to satisfy his thirst for knowledge.
-He was interested in scientific subjects, mathematics and chemistry, above all; his father built for him a modest laboratory to avoid damages to their principal housing residence after Patrick’s experiments… When he completed his studies at Perth, in 1870, he worked as an apprentice at the National Bank of Scotland; however, he soon understood he wanted a career in the sciences so ‘he resumed his studies in chemistry, geology, botany, mineralogy, and physiology… and without the compulsion of pending examinations’ he continued reading to satisfy his curiosity and his literary taste, with authors such as Wordsworth, Ruskin, Emerson and Carlyle, among his favorites.[19]
+Years later, Geddes recalled his family’s rite of weekly walks in the garden, as ‘his own earliest surveys’.[18]
+These outdoor lessons sparked Patrick’s curiosity, and when he started school, he devoured as many books as possible every week to quench his thirst for knowledge.
+He was particularly drawn to scientific subjects like mathematics and chemistry.
+His father even built him a small laboratory to prevent damage to their home after Patrick’s experiments.
+After completing his studies in Perth in 1870, he worked as an apprentice at the National Bank of Scotland, but soon realized he wanted a career in the sciences, so ‘he resumed his studies in chemistry, geology, botany, mineralogy, and physiology… and without the compulsion of pending examinations’ he continued reading to satisfy his curiosity and his literary taste, with authors such as Wordsworth, Ruskin, Emerson and Carlyle, among his favorites.[19]
 When he was twenty, he selected Botany as his specialized academic field; so, he enrolled at the University of Edinburgh where he just stayed one week before returning home disappointed by the rigid, almost flat, exclusively theoretical approach and the lack of critic spirit with which teachers treated the argument he loved so much: ‘what he had always considered a floral wonderland was there treated as just so much material to classify and dissect… He was accustomed to viewing and understanding whatever subject he approached – rocks, plants, people – in the context of their natural habitat.
 He could not limit his focus for the sake of convention…’.[20]
-However, that week he became acquainted with the work of biologist Thomas Huxley, a disciple of Darwin, and his attention was captured by him: now he wanted to study Biology, under Huxley, at the Royal School of Mines in London.
-There, he distinguished himself from his colleagues, even more expert than him, since he was able to offer unforeseen solutions to problems that blocked others, in virtue of the mental flexibility he acquired with his personal experiences: he showed that ‘two reputedly irreconcilable positions could, in fact, be reconciled.’[21]
-He was accepted as a student in Huxley’s zoology laboratory, where he also was forced to accept formal and traditional scientific methods, even if he criticized them.
-He was held in awe by his Master, and there was reciprocal respect between the two: in one biological experiment on the muscular mechanism of molluscs, he reached conclusions that Huxley did not expect, and admitted his pupil was right giving him acknowledgement in a scientific article.
+However, that week he became acquainted with the work of biologist Thomas Huxley, a disciple of Darwin, and was captivated by it; as a result, now he wanted to study Biology, under Huxley, at the Royal School of Mines in London.
+There, he distinguished himself from his colleagues, who were more expert than him, by offering unforeseen solutions to problems that blocked others, thanks to the mental flexibility he had acquired through his personal experiences.
+He demonstrated that ‘two reputedly irreconcilable positions could, in fact, be reconciled.’[21]
+Later, he was accepted as a student in Huxley’s zoology laboratory, where he had to adopt formal and traditional scientific methods, despite criticizing them.
+His Master held him in awe, and the two shared a mutual respect: in a biological experiment on the muscular mechanism of molluscs, he drew conclusions that surprised Huxley, who acknowledged his pupil’s correctness in a scientific article.
 Geddes never accepted the teaching of others passively: ‘extreme admiration never thwarted his compulsion to investigate every question as thoroughly as possible for himself and to reach his own conclusions.’[22]
 In London he also had long walks across the city and tried to metabolize its cultural aspects, spending time in art museums and theatres.

-In his fourth year in London, thanks to Huxley’s help, he got a job as a demonstrator of practical physiology.
-That was an important occupation for Geddes’ theoretical preparation and future development of thinking along holistic and systemic directions since his research ‘focused on the little-explored borderland between plant life and animal life… becoming more aware than most contemporaries of that “gray” realm of living beings in the province of neither zoology nor botany, strictly defined.
+In his fourth year in London, thanks to Huxley’s help, Geddes got a job as a demonstrator of practical physiology.
+That job played a crucial role in his theoretical preparation and future development of holistic and systemic thinking since his research ‘focused on the little-explored borderland between plant life and animal life… becoming more aware than most contemporaries of that “gray” realm of living beings in the province of neither zoology nor botany, strictly defined.
 These researches led him to question any traditional or facile system of categorization.’[23]
 An exemplary case for understanding the unity and continuity of nature.

-In 1878, under Huxley’s suggestion he spent the summer in the marine biological station of Roscoff, on the north-west coast of Britanny, France; later that summer, he followed the director of the biological station at the Sorbonne, Paris, where he worked at the Ecole de Medicine, studying histology.
+In 1878, on Huxley’s suggestion, he spent the summer at the marine biological station in Roscoff, on the northwest coast of Brittany, France, and later that summer, he worked at the École de Médecine in Paris, studying histology under the director of the biological station at the Sorbonne.

-Paris exerted a great fascination on the young Geddes, and was decisive at last on a couple of aspects: first, he experienced a form of regionalist spirit through the criticism that French Universities directed against the excessive over-centralization to Paris; second, he became acquainted with the work of the French sociologist Frederic Le Play through which he could hypothesize the first analogy between the social sciences and biological sciences: Liue, Travail, Famille (Place, Work and Family, that is territory, work on territory, and family as the basic units – territorial, economic, and social – of the relationship between man and the environment) on the one side –the side of social sciences – Environment, Function, Organism, on the other, the side of applied sciences.
-On the elucidation and comparison of those two triads, and the complementarity between sciences and social sciences, he will elaborate on his mature thinking as a sociologist and town planner.
+The young Geddes was deeply fascinated by Paris, which ultimately influenced him in two significant ways: firstly, he developed a regionalist spirit through the French Universities’ criticism of Paris’ excessive centralization, and secondly, he discovered the work of French sociologist Frederic Le Play, which led him to draw an analogy between social and biological sciences: Liue, Travail, Famille (Place, Work and Family, that is territory, work on territory, and family as the basic units – territorial, economic, and social – of the relationship between man and the environment), on the one side – the side of the social sciences; Environment, Function, Organism, on the other, the side of the applied sciences.
+On comparing and elucidating the two triads and exploring the complementary relationship between sciences and social sciences, he will elaborate on his mature thinking as a sociologist and town planner.

 The following summer of 1879 was a watershed in Geddes’ life and career.
-He spent two brief periods at the biological stations of Naples and Aberdeen before he joined an annual expedition for biological research in Mexico after his application for a post in the zoology department at Manchester University was rejected.
+After his application to the zoology department at Manchester University was rejected, he spent two brief periods at the biological stations in Naples and Aberdeen before joining an annual expedition for biological research in Mexico.
 In Mexico City, he stayed with his brother Robert who worked there.
-Unexpectedly, long hours spent in open-air conditions under the sun and the dust of excavations to find fossil organisms mined his sight severely: he was forced to stay for months in a darkened room protecting his almost blind eyes.
-That was quite devastating for a young biologist who, for his future career needed to observe organisms under the microscope.
-In that dark period, he tried to find a way out through his ability to adapt to environmental conditions: he began to make mnemonic exercises in the dark of the room to strengthen the power of his mind’s eye and invented a technique that he would use for the rest of his life – inventing the so-called thinking machines, diagrams through which he was able to have a mental image of his thoughts.
+Unexpectedly, spending long hours in open-air conditions, exposed to the sun and dust of excavations while searching for fossil organisms, severely damaged his eyesight, forcing him to spend months in a darkened room to protect his almost blind eyes.
+That was quite devastating for a young biologist who, for his future career, needed to observe organisms under the microscope.
+During that dark period, he attempted to find a way out by adapting to his environmental conditions; he started performing mnemonic exercises in the dark to strengthen his mind’s eye and developed a technique he would use for the rest of his life – creating the so-called ‘thinking machines,’ diagrams that enabled him to visualize his thoughts mentally.
 This is the episode narrated by Abbie Ziffern, when he was in the obscurity of his room: ‘While feeling the windowpanes of the room one day, it occurred to him that the wooden strips formed a diagram on the windows, dividing the wall space into compartments which could be labelled to represent concepts.
 He began to fold paper, envisioning in his mind’s eye a different label for each rectangle on the paper.
 For instance, a sheet of paper folded lengthwise, then folded into three equal parts, became a chart with six compartments… he could consider each box the container of his thoughts on the indicated topic.’[24]
-Later, I will return to the analysis of one of his most famous diagrams or thinking machines – The Notation of Life.
+Later on, I will return to the analysis of one of his most famous diagrams or thinking machines – The Notation of Life.

 Then, his career as a field biologist unexpectedly came to an end, and another life and different challenges were disclosed to him.

 He returned to Scotland in February 1880 where he accepted a post at the University of Edinburgh as a botany demonstrator and a zoology lecturer.
-In the meanwhile, he began writing articles and papers and attending meetings at the Royal Society of Edinburgh, where, in 1881, he presented the paper ‘On the Classification of Statistics and Its Results’.
-In that paper, he proposed a new classification system that could serve both physical sciences and social scientists: by showing that all physical data and social findings could fall into five categories – Territory, Organism, Production, Distribution, and Results – he wanted to show that his synthetic framework could serve the interest of all specialists.[25]
-I consider Geddes’ attempt one of the first exemplary cases of transdisciplinary approach applied to human knowledge (my intent to put any existing thing of this world into ‘four boxes’ – physicochemical, biological, sociocultural, symbolic – responds to the same necessity of Geddes; the philosophical and scientific context is that of Systems Thinking: see the article On the Structure of Reality)
+Meanwhile, he started writing articles and papers and attending meetings at the Royal Society of Edinburgh, where, in 1881, he presented the paper ‘On the Classification of Statistics and Its Results’.
+In this paper, he proposed a new classification system that could serve both physical sciences and social scientists by categorizing all physical data and social findings into five groups: Territory, Organism, Production, Distribution, and Results.
+He aimed to demonstrate that his synthetic framework could cater to the interests of all specialists.[25]
+I consider Geddes’ attempt one of the first exemplary cases of a transdisciplinary approach applied to human knowledge (my intent to categorize everything in the world into ‘four boxes‘ – physicochemical, biological, sociocultural, symbolic or intellectual – responds to the same necessity of as Geddes; the philosophical and scientific context is that of Systems Thinking–see the article On the Structure of Reality)

-Even if he continued to apply (unsuccessfully) to botany departments in different British universities, he was convinced about the validity of his unconventional, systemic and holistic, approach to studies which allowed him to draw social and economic conclusions on the basis of biological considerations, therefore showing a convergence between different kinds of knowledge.
+Although he continued to apply unsuccessfully to botany departments at various British universities, he remained convinced of the validity of his unconventional, systemic, and holistic approach, which integrated biological considerations to draw social and economic conclusions, demonstrating a convergence of different knowledge areas.
 He extended the principles presented in his earlier proposal to another major paper ‘An Analysis of the Principles of Economies’ (1884).
-In one passage his transdisciplinary approach – which allowed him to jump from one disciplinary domain to the other – becomes apparent: ‘When any given environment or function, however apparently productive is really fraught with disastrous influence to the organism, its modification must be attempted, or, failing that, its abandonment faced… the technological mechanisms of society must serve people, not vice versa.’[26]
-Starting from biological considerations, a sharp criticism to the modern society, the society we have inherited from the Industrial Revolution; a criticism which is always valid, since, it seems to me, we are still trapped in the ‘vice versa-modality’.
-Here, is the origin of Geddes’ versatile figure as a sociologist and as an activist interested in improving the conditions of people in the urban environment – the squalid slums of British cities especially, beginning with Edinburgh.
-With this latter scope in mind, in the same year, 1884, he organized the Edinburgh Social Union.
-It was in the context of his social activities that he met his future wife, Anna Marton, who was responsible for the operations of a girl’s club.
-Geddes and Anna Morton got married in 1886, and they moved into one of Edinburgh’s filthiest slum tenements; soon they showed their commitment to the betterment of the urban conditions of people starting with their own example: they converted their flat into a clean, attractive environment, which was used every week as a meeting point for all their neighbours.
-With their example and advice, they helped to upgrade the entire neighbourhood, revitalizing its cultural life by taking there the young ‘intelligentsia’ of Edinburgh.
-Moreover, the Geddeses rented some flats near the place where they lived, renovated them, and created the first hostel for students in Scotland naming it University Hall, which was a body governed by the students themselves.
-A sociopolitical experiment.
+In one passage his transdisciplinary approach, which allowed him to jump from one disciplinary domain to another, becomes apparent: ‘When any given environment or function, however apparently productive is really fraught with disastrous influence to the organism, its modification must be attempted, or, failing that, its abandonment faced… the technological mechanisms of society must serve people, not vice versa.’[26]
+Starting from biological considerations, a sharp criticism to the modern society, which we have inherited from the socio-economic milieu of the Industrial Revolution; ; a criticism that remains valid, as it seems to me, since we are still trapped in the ‘vice versa-modality’.
+This marks the origin of Geddes’ versatile figure as a sociologist and activist interested in improving the urban environment, particularly the squalid slums of British cities, starting with Edinburgh.
+With this scope in mind, in the same year, 1884, he organized the Edinburgh Social Union.
+It was in the context of his social activities that he met his future wife, Anna Morton, who ran a girl’s club.
+Geddes and Anna married in 1886, and they moved into one of Edinburgh’s filthiest slum tenements.
+They soon demonstrated their commitment to improving urban conditions by setting an example to follow: they converted their flat into a clean, attractive environment, which they used as a weekly meeting point for their neighbors.
+With their example and advice, they helped upgrade the entire neighborhood, revitalizing its cultural life by attracting Edinburgh’s young intelligentsia.
+Moreover, the Geddeses rented and renovated some flats near their home, establishing Scotland’s first student hostel, University Hall, which was self-governed by the students–a sociopolitical experiment.

-In this period Geddes turned his attention to the education for people, especially the adults: he created The Summer Schools and Summer Meetings inviting notable lecturers from different disciplines, among them the evolutionist biologist Ernst Haeckel (who coined the term ‘ecology’, please remember this detail for a following passage of this article), biologist J. Arthur Thomson and political philosopher Peter Kropotkin.
+During this period, Geddes focused on adult education, establishing The Summer Schools and Summer Meetings, which featured prominent lecturers from various fields, including evolutionist biologist Ernst Haeckel (who coined the term ‘ecology’, please remember this detail for a following passage of this article), biologist J. Arthur Thomson and political philosopher Peter Kropotkin.
 Again, when a full professor’s chair in the Botany department at Edinburgh became available Geddes applied for it but his application was rejected for a more conventional botanist.
-Then, in 1888 he accepted a newly-created chair of Botany at the University of Dundee, which he kept until 1919 and which allowed him to dedicate enough free time to independent research, experiments, surveys, lectures… This also gave him the opportunity to plan and design the university’s botanical garden of the University, arranging it to show the evolution of the species.
+Then, Geddes accepted a newly created chair of Botany at the University of Dundee in 1888, a position he held until 1919.
+This role allowed him to dedicate time to independent research, experiments, surveys, and lectures, as well as plan and design the university’s botanical garden, showcasing the evolution of species.

-He also continued and extended his activity as a promotor of urban ameliorations with civic intents: he extended the University Hall offering a home to 40 students, he purchased properties for his family and teachers of the Summer Schools, requalifying another part of Edinburgh, and, most of all, he bought a medieval structure with an observing tower which offered a magnificent view of Edinburgh and environs which he called The Outlook Tower which became ‘a three-dimensional teaching device… devoted to conveying facts and ideas’ through a permanent exhibition on the city and the territory outside of Edinburgh (coexistence of local and global aspects).[27]
-According to American sociologist Charles Zueblin, that was the first sociological laboratory of the world.[28]
+He continued and expanded his efforts to promote urban improvements with civic intentions, including extending University Hall to accommodate 40 students, buying properties for his family and Summer School teachers, and redeveloping another area of Edinburgh.
+Most notably, he purchased a medieval structure with an observation tower, which offered a stunning view of Edinburgh and its surroundings, and renamed it The Outlook Tower which became ‘a three-dimensional teaching device… devoted to conveying facts and ideas’ through a permanent exhibition on the city and the territory outside of Edinburgh (coexistence of local and global aspects).[27]
+According to American sociologist Charles Zueblin, it was the first sociological laboratory in the world.[28]

 Image 03: Panoramic View of Edinburgh from the Outlook Tower.

-The Outlook Tower had great importance for Geddes, at least for two important aspects: first, it gave him the opportunity to clarify many aspects of his thinking about the relation between the territory and men; second, it offered him the opportunity to present his ideas to a vast public and understand the importance of exhibitions as a vehicle of education for people.
+The Outlook Tower held great significance for Geddes in two key ways: it allowed him to clarify his thoughts on the relationship between territory and human activities, and it provided a platform to share his ideas with a broad audience, highlighting the educational value of exhibitions for the public.
 Fundamentally, the Outlook Tower was a summary of Geddes’ philosophical and scientific positions.

 Image 04: The Outlook Tower, Edinburgh; on the left, the drawing as it appears in the 1915 edition of Cities in Evolution, with the indications of thematic uses of its storeys for the civic exhibition.

-The public success of this initiative and its educational value convinced Geddes about the validity of his approach and he tried to replicate and promote the idea of Town Exhibitions as educational instruments on many occasions in the following years, beginning with the Paris Expo, 1900.
+The public success and educational value of this initiative convinced Geddes of the validity of his approach, leading him to replicate and promote the idea of Town Exhibitions as educational instruments on numerous occasions in the following years, starting with the Paris Expo in 1900.

 2.3 Crucial Years: 1903-1915

-Now, Geddes’ thinking about the inextricable relationship between the environment, men, and their activities was mature enough to be focused and applied to real cases: in 1903 he had the occasion to apply his ideas to the study of cities by means of regional surveys – where multiple natural, social and cultural perspectives were synthesized (transcended…) into his integral idea of Civics.
+By 1903, Geddes’ mature thinking on the interconnectedness of the environment, human beings, and their activities enabled him to apply his ideas to real-world cases, specifically through regional surveys of cities, where he integrated multiple natural, social, and cultural perspectives into his comprehensive concept of Civics.
 The opportunity to apply to a concrete case was offered to him when he obtained the commission for designing a Park for the small town of Dunfermline, north of Edinburgh, Scotland.
-After eleven months of painstaking analysis and global proposals (which exceed the limited boundaries of the park), he did not get the final job but he obtained the possibility to publish, at the expanses of the Dunfermline Trust, the client, a dense document of 230 pages in which many future technical precepts (innovative precepts for that epoch), for his activity as a town planner were contained, among them: survey before design, the city as an organic entity, the importance of regionalism (as the meeting ground between local and global dynamics), conservative surgery, participatory planning, the central theme of housing, the importance of gardens (contact with nature), and open public places, the importance of public and civic buildings (museums, art museum, schools, universities, etc.) especially for educational scopes.
+After eleven months of painstaking analysis and global proposals that went beyond the park’s boundaries, he did not get the final job, but he was given the opportunity to publish a 230-page document at the expense of the Dunfermline Trust, the client.
+This dense document contained many innovative technical precepts for his work as a town planner, including surveying before designing, viewing the city as an organic entity, the importance of regionalism as a meeting ground between local and global dynamics, conservative surgery, participatory planning, the central theme of housing, the importance of gardens as a means of connecting with nature, open public places, and public and civic buildings such as museums, art museums, schools, and universities, particularly for educational purposes.

 Image 05: Frontispiece of City Development (1904), by Patrick Geddes, with the picture of the Abbey Church.